RANGE (RAndom Network GEnerator) and the NEMO (NEtwork MOtif) language

 An Introduction to Systems Biology: Design Principles of Biological Circuits

-Future feature: The current default behavior is that all transcription factors are active.
-In order to simulate different behavior for a network, NEMO will be extended to simulate the allosteric effects of signal transduction so that groups of transcription factors may be turned on and off.
+The current default behavior is that all transcription factors are active.
+In order to simulate the allosteric effects of signal transduction, groups of transcription factors may be turned on and off by editing the SBML model's XML appropriately.

 which outputs an XGMML file in addition to the SBML file.